ovace/art/essays/how-to-learn-anything.md

 E.g.: Stack exchange.

 Don't waste your time refreshing the main page, but if you find a better solution for something that was already asked, or have a new question that has never been asked, post it.

+### Learn in focused outbursts

+Choose small goals that take from one day to one week, ane reach them one by one.

+A goal can be anything that you want to do, e.g.:

+- learn X
+- make Y work

+Learn all the basis well to achieve the goal.
+You will often find that it will take way longer because your subgoals multiplied, but it does not matter: learn the basis well, and continue until the original goal is done, or you decide it is too hard for now.